vdevos/graphite-c-client/README.md

-C-Graphite-Client
+Graphite-C-Client
 =================

-This pure C Graphite client allows you to send metrics to Graphite/Carbon
+This pure C Graphite client allows you to send metrics to Graphite/Carbon using a socket connection.